Becky139/mutts-cuts/README.md

 Cannot dismiss the alert element which displays the messages from views.py #54

+This can be found in Sprint 8.
 Reviewed the header structure passed from base.html.
 The navbar element spans the width of the page.
 Technically the btn-close element is visible but it is actually behind #navbar element.
 To resolve and restrict to the behavior to the alert button: